DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Attack, Mystic Confusion**

 - Description: You channel your abilities to target the psyche of your enemy to leave them incapacitated.
 - Mechanic: Major.
-For 1 or 2 PP, You draw a Target Card and force 1 or 3 characters to make a Conviction check against your TC.
-On a failure, those characters are Stunned.
+For 1 or 2 PP, You force 1 to 2 creatures to make a GUT Save.
+On a failure, those creatures are Stunned.
+Once, target(s) make a DR 3 GUT Save.
+On fail, target(s) Stunned.
 - XP: 2
+- Range: 12
+- Targets: 1 or 2
 - Prereq Role: Support or Caster
 - Prereq Power: Attack, Mystic
 - Tags: Multi-target